lmiori92/saf7730_reverse_engineering/README.md

 i2c-sigrok-to-csv.py: running the i2c signal decoder on the .sr yields data that cannot be really analyed clearly in a spreadsheet and therefore I wrote a quick script to perform a nicer representation, where every i2c message is on one row.

 dsp_csv_data_to_bin.py: the captured power on sequence reveals that at least 2 parts of a firmware is loaded on the device.
 They could be also "only" 4Kb worth of registers, but I highly doubt it!

+# The protocol

+The DSP appears to be a 24-bit unit since register addressing and reset vectors are all 24-bits long.

+A write is composed by the canonical i2c ADDRESS + R/W BIT, followed by a 24-bit address, followed by the data that shall be written to the registers and adjacent ones ( the length of a register is not intuitively 24-bits...it seems that it might vary?
+Or perhaps the write just does not replace the content of the missing bit).

+To initiate a read operation, a write operation with the requested address and no data is performed (i.e. like a normal write but with 0 data bytes)

+A read is composed by the canonical i2c ADDRESS + R/W BIT, followed by the data that is read at the previously pointed location.
+The master decides how many bytes to receive (?).